adrelanos/aeternity-wiki/How-to-sign-a-message-with-a-private-key?.md

 - click "View wallet info" tab
 - choose how you would like to access your wallet and decrypt it locally
 - scroll to the section "Sign or verify message" on the bottom of the page
-- enter your message and optionally enter a date before clicking the "Sign message" button
+- ~enter your message and optionally enter a date before clicking the „Sign message“ button~

+- you can open this at the internet: https://www.myetherwallet.com/signmsg.html or just add signmsg.html behind you local version at the address bar of you browser.